State visit by Deng Xiaoping to the United States: Visit to Texas (2–3 February)

-Visit to the State of Washington (3-5 February)
+Visit to Washington state (3–5 February)

 He arrived in the evening on 3 February at Boeing Field in Seattle before being transported to the Washington Plaza Hotel.
 He was accompanied by United States Secretary of Energy James R. Schlesinger, Governor Dixy Lee Ray and Senators Warren Magnuson and Henry M. Jackson.
-He also visited former Secretary of State Henry Kissinger.
-He visited a factory which assembles Boeing 747s.
+He also visited former Secretary of State Henry Kissinger and toured the Boeing Everett Factory.